633 W 5th Street #2890

 What Is a Cruise Ship Gangplank?

 Traditionally made out of wood, gangplanks are walkways extended from the cruise ship to the dock to allow the movement of people and goods onto the vessel or the port.

-Gangplanks are nowadays made from durable steel, making them more sturdy and resistant to weather.
+Gangplanks are now made from durable steel, making them more sturdy and weather-resistant.
 Originally, gangplanks were just flat boards, but manufacturers added many safety features to them with time, such as guardrails.

 Since gangplanks are flexible and portable cruise ship equipment, there is a risk of a collapse if it is not properly designed, manufactured, secured, or maintained, causing injuries to cruise ship passengers.

 Cruise ship accidents involving gangplank collapse are rare, but they can happen.
 Let’s go over a few gangplank accidents on cruise ships in the past.

 Gangplank on Queen Mary 2 Collapses, Killing 13 and Injuring 32 Cruise Ship Passengers